Special lecture series 5: Reindeer Herding and the Mines: Why Are the Discrepancies So Large?

 Lectures and talks

-Stadshuset Kristallen, plan 5 samt Hägerstensåsens medborgarhus
+Stadshuset Kristallen, plan 5 samt Hägerstensåsens medborgarhus.
+In swedish

 Representative from Jåhkågasska Sámi Village: Nils Johanas Allas; along with respresentives from Talma Sámi Village: Lars Marcus Lilja Kuhmunen, Gabna Sámi Village.
 Respondent: Daniel Fjellborg, political science researcher at Luleå University of Technology.